Renegade-Master/spotify-playlist-converter/README.md

 $ playlistConverter
 ```

-A webpage will be opened in your browser, or you will be shown a URL to open manually.
+A webpage will be opened in your browser, or you will be shown a URL to open manually, for both Spotify and YouTube.

-## Notes

-YTMusicAPI is not working as smoothly as I would like.

-When retrieving your Authentication Headers, you must apply the following changes:
-1. Convert to JSON
-2. Change 'Cookies' to 'cookies'

 ## References